 top of page

-This exquisite Michel Zadounaisky Art Deco antelope wrought iron and chrome table lamp is a timeless piece of French design.
-The classic jumping antelope design is expertly hand-crafted with hammered wrought iron and chrome, mounted on a rectangular tiered base.
-We had to rewire the lamp to ensure it met the standards required in the US.
-A contemporary shade featuring a faux fur zebra pattern completes this Art Deco light.
+This stunning Art Deco wrought iron and chrome table lamp is a timeless piece of French mastery and was designed by renowned French metalwork artist Michel Zadounaisky.
+The classic jumping antelope decor is expertly crafted with hammered wrought iron and chrome, mounted on a rectangular tiered base.
 It is an exquisite example of Art Deco design and a must-have for any discerning collector.
-There is no visible maker's mark.
+The piece was crafted in France circa 1930.
+There is no visible designer's mark.
+Note: We had not taken it off base to see if the signature could be between the base layers.

-SKU: G058-LU1632236607782
+SKU: G058-LU1632248075032

 $2,100.00Price